ngageoint/opensphere-asm/README.md

 Run `npm run build` or `./build.sh`

-The build is intended to be consumed by the [Open Sphere](https://github.com/ngageoint/opensphere) web application.
+The build is intended to be consumed by the [OpenSphere](https://github.com/ngageoint/opensphere) web application.
 However, it is definitely possible to run similar `emcc` commands to produce WebAssembly or asm.js for nodejs.